SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 We all have a teacher who's made a difference in our life.
 Making a positive difference in someone's life is good feeling.

+neat (GOOD) - (adjective) good:
+That video game is really neat!

+neat (CLEVER) - (adjective) clever and simple:
+It would be a neat solution to the problem.

+clever - (adjective) having or showing the ability to learn and understand things quickly and easily:
+Judy has never been very clever, but she tries hard.
+UK Fiona is very clever at physics.

+tidy (ORDERED) - (adjective) having everything ordered and arranged in the right place, or liking to keep things like this:
+The house was clean and tidy.
+My flatmate isn't very tidy.

+tidy - (noun) a small container for a few objects, that makes it easier for you to keep your desk, car, etc. tidy

+object (THING) - (noun) a thing that you can see or touch but that is not usually a living animal, plant, or person: a solid/material/physical object a collection of precious objects

+on the move - When we are on the move, that means we do not stay in one place for a long time.
+As an outside salesperson, I'm always on the move.
+He's getting tired of always being on the move.

+stuck to it - To stick to something means to do it for a long time, even if it becomes difficult and our progress is slow.
+I studied piano as a kid, but never stuck to it.
+He never sticks to anything long enough to improve.

+versatile - (adjective) Someone who is versatile can do many things.
+He's a versatile musician.
+I'm not very versatile.

+eclectic - (adjective) An eclectic musician plays and mixes many different styles of music.
+He has an eclectic playing style.
+It's a bit of an eclectic CD.

+nylon - (noun) an artificial substance used especially to make clothes, ropes, and brushes:
+These covers are 100 percent nylon. a nylon shirt/bag

+artificial - (adjective) made by people, often as a copy of something natural: clothes made of artificial fibres an artificial heart

+natural (NOT ARTIFICIAL) - (adjective) as found in nature and not involving anything made or done by people: a natural substance
+People say that breast-feeding is better than bottle-feeding because it's more natural.

+instrument (MUSIC) - (noun) an object, such as a piano, guitar, or drum, that is played to produce musical sounds:
+Which instrument do you play?

+chamber music - Chamber music is a type of classical music to be played by a small group of musicians.
+Mom loves chamber music.
+Chamber music make me think of old European royalty.

+lecturer - (noun) someone who teaches at a college or university: a senior lecturer a lecturer in psychology